openstack/cinder/doc/source/contributor/cinder-groups.rst

      - an "open" team, people self-nominate
      - https://launchpad.net/~cinder-bugs
    * - "Cinder Drivers" team
-     - Maintains the Launchpad space for Cinder, os-brick, cinderlib, python-cinderclient, and cinder-tempest-plugin
+     - Maintains the Launchpad space for Cinder, os-brick, python-cinderclient, and cinder-tempest-plugin
      - Anyone who is interested in doing some work, has a Launchpad account, and is approved by the current members